 or a graduating senior in the field of journalism or communications at a U.S. university.

 The application deadline for the Berlin Capital Program 2018 has expired.
-Information about the next Berlin Capital Program will be available on this website in spring 2019.
+Information about the next Berlin Capital Program will be available on this website in late spring 2019.